-- In 8-Bit Theater Red mages casts EVERY KNOWN SPELL IN EXISTENCE to distract Sarda the sage long enough to give Black mage a shot at casting a Hadouken at him.
+- In 8-Bit Theater Red Mage casts EVERY KNOWN SPELL IN EXISTENCE to distract Sarda the sage long enough to give Black Mage time to cast Hadouken at him.

 - The SCP Foundation has SCP-539, a small metallic disc which causes a distraction when thrown, with the distraction becoming more extreme the harder to distract the watchers are.
 The distraction can range from spontaneous Wardrobe Malfunctions to dangerous wild animals appearing from out of nowhere.

 - Neil does this in the episode "Gettin' High in Hyrule" by pointing and shouting "I'm distracting you!"